HenryGinn/Optomechanics-Data-Analysis/README.md

 2: 3 subplots needed.
     Subplot 1: detuning vs time
     Subplot 2: colourplot where each vertical strip is an S21 vs frequency relationship and time is on the horizontal axis Subplot 3: colourplot where each vertical strip is a sideband plot (S21 vs frequency) and time is on the horizonal axis.

+    resonant frequency of the cavity (found from transmission data) - 1 plot per power (trial).